Ex-ce-pt/uni-notes/Foundations of Chemistry/Molecules.md

 These should not be mixed up.
 In the case of $\ce{HF}$, it's both.

+A molecule's dipol is a sum of the dipols of all the bonds in it.

 ## Ionic bond

 Bond between a cation and an anion.